kyberorg/gotd/README.md

-# gotd
+# Golang Time Daemon
-Golang Time Deamon
+Simple golang app that shows time in a different manner (well, currently not).